Why choose this programme?

 International and Actively Connected

-This master's programme brings together students, teachers, and partner organizations from across the world.
+This master's programme brings together students, teachers, and partner organisations from across the world.

 • Courses are taught in English